 Originally from The Gambia, Diana is a contemporary Visual Artist and Farmer.
 Diana’s maternal grandmother was a vegetable farmer and market woman, selling traditionally crafted goat’s milk yogurt and beautiful pyramids of deeply flavorful, heirloom tomatoes she’d cook down into bright, naturally zestful tomato paste for market and her community.

-Always drawn to the ways in which nature's presence or its absence shapes us, Diana became ever more curious about the inextricable link between food and ecology after moving to rural, upstate NY.
+Always drawn to the ways in which nature's presence and absence shapes us, Diana became ever more curious about the inextricable link between food and ecology after moving to rural, upstate NY.
 Thousands of miles away from her homeland, she felt compelled to connect with her grandmother’s wisdom by placing her hands in the soil to touch the roots of her knowing, the knowing within us all.
 A ritual and meditation that continues to inform her art practice.